microsoft/implementation-patterns/pattern-datafactory-databricks/docs/adbsecurity.md

 ## **Regulate user provisioning**

-Azure Databricks provides enterprise-grade Azure security, including Azure Active Directory integration, role-based access controls with Single sign on (SSO) capabilities
+Azure Databricks provides enterprise-grade Azure security, including Azure Active Directory integration, role-based access controls with Single sign on (SSO) capabilities.
+It allows for Multi Factory Authentication and Azure AD conditional access.

 - Initial Account admins: Users that have Contributor or Owner role on the Azure Databricks workspace in the Azure Portal can sign in as account admins by clicking Launch Workspace.
 Please make sure that you have only the right users\groups part of the IAM for the workspace resource.
 They will automatically get Admin access within Databricks workspace as shown below